vvillmeyer/vvillmeyer.github.io/README.txt

-Running on Replit: selecting run will start the we application.
+Running on Replit: selecting run will start the web application.
-If for some reason the run button does not start the application, got to: https://vvillmeyer.github.io.
-Thank you again for your consideration!
+If for some reason the run button does not start the application, got to: https://vvillmeyer.github.io Thank you again for your consideration!